Northumbria University: History

 Northumbria University has its origins in three Newcastle colleges: Rutherford College of Technology, which was established by John Hunter Rutherford in 1877 and opened formally in 1894 by the Duke of York (later King George V), the College of Art & Industrial Design and the Municipal College of Commerce.
 In 1969, the three colleges were amalgamated to form Newcastle Polytechnic.
 The Polytechnic became the major regional centre for the training of teachers with the incorporation of the City College of Education in 1974 and the Northern Counties College of Education in 1976.

 In 1992, Newcastle Polytechnic was reconstituted as the new University of Northumbria, as part of a nationwide process in which polytechnics became new universities.
 It was originally styled, and its official name still is, the University of Northumbria at Newcastle (see the Articles of Government) but the trading name was simplified to Northumbria University in 2002.
 In 1995, it was awarded responsibility for the education of healthcare professionals, which was transferred from the National Health Service.

 In 2017, the university was fined £400,000 after a sports science experiment gave volunteers a hundred times the safe dose of caffeine.
-Two student volunteers were given a dose of 30g instead of 0.3g, because staff conducting the experiment tried to calculate the dose on a mobile phone calculator and misread the decimal point.
-Both were hospitalised and one reported loss of short-term memory.
 A court hearing heard that the university had not trained staff in safety and had not carried out a proper risk assessment, and that the dose was above the level known to cause risk of death.

 Northumbria was named the UK University of the Year 2022 by Times Higher Education.
 The award was given in recognition of Northumbria's transformation over more than a decade into a research-intensive modern institution.
-The judging panel stated "The scale of [Northumbria's] ambition, the rigour and effectiveness with which is has been pursued and its role in transforming lives and supporting its region all make it a deserving winner."
+The judging panel stated "The scale of [Northumbria's] ambition, the rigour and effectiveness with which it has been pursued and its role in transforming lives and supporting its region all make it a deserving winner."